3% Commission Realtors: Can You Pay Less? (2024 Update)

 Two key factors drove the traditional 3% commission model:

 1. Relieve up-front costs for home sellers.
-Real estate transactions include various costs to sell, such as home staging, professional photography, and advertising.
+Real estate transactions include selling costs like home staging, professional photography, and advertising.
 These expenses can add up quickly, creating a financial burden before the home even hits the market.

 The 3% commission model helps sellers by deferring marketing and selling expenses until the home is sold.
 Agents cover these costs initially and are reimbursed through the commission at the sale's closing.

-2. Provide agents with a reward for the risk they take on.
-Agents take on a considerable amount of risk, investing their time and resources into marketing and selling a property without a guaranteed paycheck.
-This risk includes not just the time spent but also the costs incurred for marketing and advertising the property.
+2. Provide agents with a reward for the risk they take.
+Agents take considerable risk, investing their time and resources into marketing and selling a property without a guaranteed paycheck.
+This risk includes the time spent and the costs incurred for marketing and advertising the property.

 Say goodbye to the 3% commission